sani-coop/edx-documentation/en_us/shared/exercises_tools/numerical_input.rst

 Templates
 =========

-The following templates represent problems with and without a decimal or percentage tolerance.
+The following templates represent problems without and with a Python script.

 Problem with No Tolerance
 ***************************